stommen/tif285/ModelingOptimization/MathematicalOptimization.md

 a maximization problem can be recast as a minimization one and we will restrict ourselves to consider only minimization problems.

-The function $LC has various names in different applications.
+The function $C$ has various names in different applications.
 It can be called a cost function, objective function or loss function (minimization), a utility function or fitness function (maximization), or, in certain fields, an energy function or energy functional.
 A feasible solution that minimizes (or maximizes, if that is the goal) the objective function is in general called an optimal solution.

 ```{prf:definition} Local minimization
 :label: definition:MathematicalOptimization:local-minimization